tungomedia/kvk-app/README.md

 * Show last visited companies (with link to detail page) (self made up UI improvement)

-# Found problems:
+# problems along the way:

+-   In general i mostly ran into the issue of finding out how something should be done in react, as I have told in my motivation, I have a lot of experience with Vuejs, not so much with react.
+    Still i think i came quite far considering i really didn't spend more then 3 hours.
+I mainly tried to focus on showing how to split code into logical places (at least where i found them logical in this react setup :)).

 - Choose not to use redux, because of time issues.
 I am familiar with the vuejs variant (vuex).
 For now I choose to store the data with the component, ideally i would store it in redux.

-- My data fetch in the componentDidMount function inside the app.js is called twice, i don;t know why that is.
+- My data fetch in the componentDidMount function inside the app.js is called twice, i don't know why that is.

+- I have installed toast to be able to nicely show an error when the api results in a 500 error, it became an alert because of a lack of time..

 # REACT APP DIRECTIONS